rdybka/vht/README.md

 ## about
 Valhalla Tracker is a MIDI sequencing companion for GNU/Linux audio setups.
-Adhering to Unix philosophy, it tries to do one thing well
+Adhering to Unix philosophy, it tries to do one thing well, which, in it's instance boils down to providing the most rebellious of musicians a tool of expression that:

+- doesn't make a sound
-- input/output relies 100% on JACK
+- relies 100% on JACK for input/output
-- which allows for sample exact timing
+- ...which allows sample exact timing
-- and freewheel rendering
+- ...and freewheel rendering
-- fits well between a MIDI controller and Carla/fluidsynth/Zyn
-- fast workflow with lots of keyboard shortcuts
+- has a fast workflow with a splendid selection of keyboard shortcuts
+- is built for live editing/performance
+- has scenes a'la 'ton
+- and fractal turtles!
+- allows ridiculous, yet accurate BPM
-- "unheard of" time signatures
+- and unheard of time signatures!
-- fits on a floppy
+- takes less than a fifth of a floppy

-The sequencing engine is written in C, has a Python library on top of it, which can be used headless (generative composition).
-The GUI is also written in Python and uses GTK through GObject Introspection.
+The sequencing engine is written in C (by an old guy), has a Python library on top of it, which can be used headless for generative composition, or whatevs or if you don't like the GUI which also was dearly written in the language we shall no longer spam about, uses GTK through GObject Introspection.
+And relies on GNOME.
+And Linux.

 ## dependencies
 ```